laoyigrace/subject/doc/source/configuring.rst

 to the VMware storage backend.

-vmware_datastores allows administrators to configure multiple datastores to save glance subject in the VMware store backend.
+vmware_datastores allows administrators to configure multiple datastores to save subject subject in the VMware store backend.
 The required format for the option is: <datacenter_path>:<datastore_name>:<optional_weight>.

 where datacenter_path is the inventory path to the datacenter where the